The Human Evolutionary Tree Origins of Mankind

 have left living and modified descendants.

-The Human Evolutionary Tree, seen from this 'Darwinian Theoretical' perspective, becomes rather a branch of a mind-blowingly ancient
+Thus, from the 'Darwinian Theoretical' perspective, the Human Evolutionary Tree it would propose becomes a branch of a mind-blowingly ancient

 general Tree of Life.